-The Occupational Employment Statistics (OES) survey is a semiannual mail survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments.
-In November 2002, the OES survey changed from an annual survey of 7,000 establishments to a semiannual survey of 3,500 establishments.
-Currently, the OES survey samples 3,000 establishments in May and November of each year and, over 3 years, contacts approximately 18,000 establishments.
+The Occupational Employment Statistics (OEWS) survey is a semi-annual survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments.
+In November 2003, the OEWS survey changed from an annual survey of 7,000 establishments to a semiannual survey of 3,500 establishments.
+Currently, the OEWS survey samples 3,000 establishments in May and November of each year and, over 3 years, contacts approximately 18,000 establishments.
 The full three-year sample allows the production of estimates at fine levels of geographic, industrial, and occupational detail.

-In 1999, the OES survey began using the Office of Management and Budget's occupational classification system, the Standard Occupational Classification system (SOC).
-The OES survey categorizes workers in one of about 800 detailed occupations.
+In 1999, the OEWS survey began using the Office of Management and Budget's occupational classification system, the Standard Occupational Classification system (SOC).
+The OEWS survey categorizes workers in one of about 800 detailed occupations.
 Together, these detailed occupations comprise 22 major occupational groups.
 The major groups of the SOC system are as follows:

 - Management occupations

 - Business and financial operations occupations

 - Computer and mathematical occupations